-With the addition of an optional Fractional-T1 Interface card, a LEDR 900S Series radio can be connected to industry-standard G.703 T1 data interface equipment.
-See Page 117 for a complete description of the Fractional-T1, Fractional-E1 and Full Rate E1 options.
+With the addition of an optional Fractional-T1 Interface card, a LEDR 700S or 900S Series radio can be connected to industry-standard T1 data interface equipment.
+See Page 120 for a complete description of the Fractional-T1, Fractional-E1 and Full-Rate E1 options.

-All LEDR Series radios are available in a protected "1+1" configuration (Figure 2).
-The protected configuration consists of two identical LEDR radios and a Protected Switch Chassis.
-The protected configuration is designed to perform automatic switchover to a secondary radio in the event of a failure in the primary unit.
-See PROTECTED CONFIGURA-TION on Page 103 for detailed information on the protected version.
+All LEDR Series radios (with the exception of the 700S) are available in a protected "1+1" configuration.
+The protected configuration consists of two identical LEDR radios and a Protected Switch Chassis (Figure 2).
+The protected configuration performs automatic switchover to a secondary radio in the event of a failure in the primary unit.
+See "PROTECTED CONFIGURATION" on Page 108 for detailed information on this mode.

 In addition, the LEDR Series is available in a space-diversity configuration to allow dual receive paths to improve system availability.
+See "SPACE DIVERSITY OPERATION" on Page 115 for detailed information.